ludwig7685/image-caption-generation-with-ai-and-api/README.md

 ---

-### Could Be Used to Make a hCaptcha Solver or Suit Your Needs
+### Could Be Used to Make a hCaptcha Solver or What ever Your Needs are!
 This project could be utilized for various purposes, such as creating a hCaptcha solver or adapting it to your specific needs.

 ---